optimistic-coder/Mountain-Teller/README.md

 # Mountain Teller

-This project is include pretty much animation which is very  use ful in big project.
+This project is include pretty much animation and good design which is very useful in big project.

 Main SCreen